-All 21st CCLC grantees' fiscal officers are required to submit an annual Completion Report on the actual expenditures for the grant at the close of the fiscal year.
-Arizona's 21st CCLC program requests that these be completed within 60 days of the project fiscal end date.
+All 21st CCLC grantees' fiscal officers are highly recommended to submit an annual Completion Report on the actual expenditures for the grant within 60 days of the project fiscal end date to allow time for processing.
+Completion Reports are due within 90 days of the project fiscal end date.
 (The 21st CCLC grant is on a July 1 - June 30 fiscal year.)